simonesilvestroni/m2m-website/_music/non-sai-chi-sono.md

 Simone wrote the bass part in a way that was coherent with Emilio’s tracked line, but at the same time convey the fractured feelings expressed in the song.
 He also added back a section of Gianluca’s vocals, cut in a way that would slightly twist the meaning, creating _a mirror of the original title_.
 This is how we ended up re-titling our remix _Non sai chi sono_ (“You don’t know me”).

 We wanted to make this a dialogue, where the original song and our remix approached the father-son relationship from different point of views.

-> We listened to the song at lenght, making an effort to understand its feelings, and this was arguably the most relevant technique we applied.
-> <cite>&mdash; Emilio Albertoni</cite>

 ## Production notes